Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/15-Installation.md

 ModuleStudio stores any temporary data as well as your project files in a special directory which is named `MostWorkspace` and located in your user home directory.
 So if you want to create a backup of a model look within `~/MostWorkspace/<YourProjectName>/`.

-At the moment this location is fixed.
-However, it is requested and planned to [make it configurable](https://github.com/Guite/MostGenerator/issues/832) in future.
+This location is rather fixed and not configurable within the application.
+However, it is possible to change it nevertheless like shown [below](#custom-workspace-directory).

 ## Updating ModuleStudio